Countly/countly-sdk-documentation/nodejs/next.md

   </div>
 </div>
 <p>
-  Before starting, for those who have examined our mobile SDKs - we can tell that events or tags that are used in mobile SDKs are quite similar to those we use in Javascript code.
-For example, it's possible to modify custom property values of user details, with modification commands like inc, mul, max, or min.
-Likewise, any event can be sent with segmentation easily.
+  After this you can import and use Countly as you wish inside your project as described below.
 </p>
 <h1>SDK Integration</h1>
 <h2>Minimal Setup</h2>
 <p>
   Where ever you want to integrate Countly NodeJS SDK, you should import 'countly-sdk-nodejs' and initialize Countly.
 Here you would also need to provide your application key and server URL.
 For more information on how to acquire your application key (APP_KEY) and server URL, please check
   <a href="https://support.count.ly/hc/en-us/articles/900000908046-Getting-started-with-SDKs#acquiring-your-application-key-and-server-url">here</a>.
 </p>
-<p>Example setup would look like this:</p>
+<p>Example basic setup would look like this:</p>
 <pre><code class="javascript">var Countly = require('countly-sdk-nodejs');

 Countly.init({